DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ## About the Demonstration

-For this demonstration, DevOps Velocity has already been integrated with ELM and value streams created visualizing the ELM data as stories, bugs, tasks, features and requirements.
-This allows you to focus on the features of the integrated solution and how DevOps Velocity and ELM can work together.
+For this demonstration, DevOps Velocity has already been integrated with ELM and value streams have been created visualizing the ELM data as stories, bugs, tasks, features and requirements.
+This setup allows you to focus on the features of the integrated solution and how DevOps Velocity and ELM can work together.
+For details on how to setup the environment, review the steps presented in the enablement section.

 The following table shares information on which ELM projects have been visualized in DevOps Velocity: